francisco-tequida/simple-restful-api/README.md

 > cd simple-restful-api
 > docker-compose up -d --build
 ```
-**Note:** Some files might need to change EOL from CRLF to LF to run properly
+**Note:** Some files (like entrypoint.sh) might need to change EOL from CRLF to LF to run properly on Windows environments.
+Linux environments may require to add exec mode to some files (like entrypoint.sh, :( chmod +x entrypoint.sh)

 # User types and restrictions
 The *admin* users can create/update/delete/retrive other users or admins and can create/update/delete/retrive products as well.
 The following data is valid for an admin user.